Zachary Gramlich

 Zachary Gramlich is an American politician who has served as a member of the Arkansas House of Representatives since January 9, 2023.
 He represents Arkansas's 50th House district.

 Electoral history

 He was first elected on November 8, 2022, in the 2022 Arkansas House of Representatives election against Democratic opponent Diane Osborne and Libertarian opponent Stephen Edwards.
 He assumed office on January 9, 2023.

 Biography

 Gramlich earned a Degree in Biology from the University of Arkansas at Fort Smith and a master's degree in educational leadership from Arkansas State University.
 He is a Catholic.
 He is a Teacher for Fort Smith School District outside of politics.

-In December 2024, Gramlich was selected for the Future Caucus Innovation Fellowship on the Energy and Environment track, joining a bipartisan coalition of legislators concerned with climate change, energy policy, and the environment.